-Special needs:If you have special needs or are, for example, on the autistic spectrum and need some support in getting to church, please contact us by telephone or email to discuss how we can help.
+Special needs:If you have special needs or need some support in getting to church, please contact us by telephone or email to find out how we can help.

 St Peter's Wolvercote, together with All Saints' Wytham, comprise the Benefice of Wolvercote and Wytham.
 St Peter's is one of four Churches in the Summertown-Wolvercote Church Partnership.
 To find out more about this partnership and our sister Churches, Summertown United Reformed Church, St Michael's Summertown and Wolvercote Baptist Church, click on the Church Partnership Pages.

 Worship at St Peter's Church